EU enlargement: The next seven

 The deal grants a high degree of autonomy to the Serb-majority areas in Kosovo, and allows them their own ethnic Serb police chief and ethnic Serb appeal court.

-The European Commission has asked EU governments to open talks with Kosovo aimed at reaching a Stabilisation and Association Agreement - a first step towards EU membership.
+EU governments will now open talks with Kosovo aimed at reaching a Stabilisation and Association Agreement - a first step towards EU membership.

 The Commission also proposed allowing Kosovo to participate in 22 EU programmes.